In Cold Blood: Uncovering Reptile Myths

 Myth – Ball pythons don’t need to consume food.

 Fact – All living creatures need to feed to survive.
-Ball pythons, particularly ones from the wild, may be hesitant toward eating for a long time, because of the fact that they don’t regard the mice we offer them as nourishment.
-In such cases, Ball pythons need to be deluded into consuming food; if not, they will have to be force fed.
+Ball pythons, particularly ones from the wild, may be hesitant toward eating for a long time because they don’t regard the mice we offer them as nourishment.
+In such cases, Ball pythons need to be deluded into consuming food; if not, they will have to be force-fed.

 Myth – Iguanas have short lives and are cloddish reptiles.